-You can find searchable lists of advisers on various professional adviser association websites and the NZX website.
-You can also talk to your existing financial services provider to see what they offer.
+You can find lists of advisers on various professional adviser association websites, such as Financial Advice New Zealand or the Insurance Brokers Association.
+You can also talk to your existing financial services provider to see what they might offer.

 Many people find an adviser through a referral from friends or family.
 You should still do your own homework and ask questions from the adviser to make sure they’re right for you.

 A friend or family member is likely to have different financial objectives to you, and if they’ve only recently taken advice, it’s hard to tell whether an adviser has done a good job.
 Often this isn’t clear until years after the advice has been given.

 It’s a good idea to ask your adviser for examples of how they’ve successfully helped people similar to you.

 Prepare to meet a few different advisers and ask yourself the following questions to help decide who will best meet your needs:

 Financial Markets Authority NZ Investor Capability Manager Gillian Boyes explains how you might like to go about seeing a financial adviser.